Your Full Breakdown to Ear Hair Removal

 Depending on testosterone levels, some men see more ear hair growth than others.
 And while having a little bit of fuzz on your ear may make you want to reach for the razor or a pot of hot wax, neither method is recommended.

 The safest and most effective method for removing ear hair is laser treatment.

 Read more: Laser vs. Waxing [Which is Right for You?]

 Whether you have the type of ear hair that grows around your outer edge, or hair that protrudes out from your inner ear canal, there is a way to remove it once and for all.
 With laser treatment, your ear hair growth can be a thing of the past.

 It’s time to stop ordering those earwax kits and depilatory creams from Amazon and start thinking about a more permanent solution.
 Ear hair tends to become more prominent with age, so if you’re experiencing excessive growth now, it will likely only grow more as the years go by.

 If you’re ready to learn more about laser hair removal and you’re in the Colorado area, contact LaserAll now.
-We offer free consultations and convenient financing plans for all types of laser hair removal in Fort Collins, Lakewood, and Colorado Springs.
+We offer free consultations and convenient financing plans for all types of laser hair removal in Fort Collins, Lakewood, Colorado Springs, and Westminster.

 Follow us on Instagram to see examples of our work!